Research

 (with Maham Rasheed)

-Digital marketplaces promise to lower barriers for entrepreneurs, yet women often encounter hidden obstacles that hinder their participation and growth.
-This study first analyzes administrative Facebook Marketplace data—tracking listing rates, buyer engagement, pricing, and completion outcomes by seller gender—to document real‑world disparities.
-Building on these insights, we then launch a large‑scale randomized audit experiment in Pakistan, posting identical products under male and female profiles with varied information levels across markets of different thickness.
-By measuring both pecuniary outcomes (response rates, offers, prices, sales) and non‑pecuniary interactions (unsolicited messages, harassment), we disentangle statistical from taste‑based discrimination.
+Digital marketplaces promise to lower barriers for entrepreneurs, yet women often encounter hidden obstacles.
+This study first analyzes administrative Facebook Marketplace data, then launches a large-scale randomized audit experiment in Pakistan.
 Funded by PEDL, CEPR, and LUMS, our ongoing research will generate rigorous evidence to guide targeted interventions and platform policies that promote gender equity in online entrepreneurship.

 Auditing from Below: Experimental Evidence on Consumer Receipt Lottery